chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 Unfortunately it's time for a bit of maths, but I'll try and keep it brief!
 We're trying to solve a linear system of simulataneous equations, so we can bring to bear some basic matrix techniques to make our lives easier.
 Specifically we're going to use [Gaussian elimination](http://en.wikipedia.org/wiki/Gaussian_elimination), followed by a bit of back-substitution.

-Here's the Gaussian elimination example from the Wikipedia article, here it's used on a 3x3 matrix but it's generalisable upto NxN -
+Here's the Gaussian elimination example from the Wikipedia article, this is a 3x3 matrix but it's generalisable upto NxN -

 The simultaneous equations